sunrise-choir/ssb-flumeview-sql/README.md

 ### sqlView.knex

 A knex instance ready to do **read only** queries on the db.
 TBD if I can get knex writes working.
-Sqlite theortically support multiple db connections.
+Sqlite theortically supports multiple db connections.

 ### sqlView.modifiers

+TBD if these are a good idea.
+They are syntactic sugar for common queries using [knex modify](https://knexjs.org/#Builder-modify).
+I'll know more once I write a whole lot of queries for patchwork.

 ## More Example Queries

+### My most recent 20 posts

+### My most recent posts, pages of 20.

+### All the authors that liked this message

+### Authors I block

+### All the about messages about me

+### All recent posts by me and people I follow (1 hop)

+### How many mentions do I have since a given flume sequence

+### What messages reference a given blob

+### Which authors reference a given blob

+### Which blobs haven't been referenced by me or people I follow in the last year.

 ## Performance